Online Engineering Programs Home

 • Location: Berkeley, CA

-• Expected Time to Completion: 9 months
+• Expected Time to Completion: Nine months

 Northwestern University’s McCormick School of Engineering

-Another option is Northwestern University’s McCormick School of Engineering, which offers a master of project management (MPM) degree.
+Another option is Northwestern University’s McCormick School of Engineering, which offers a master of science in project management (MPM) degree.
 Students may choose from five sub-specializations: architecture-engineering-construction (AEC) business management; construction management; real estate development; sustainability; and transport management.

 Students take courses such as managerial finance; project scheduling; project funding; project feasibility analysis; cost engineering and control; building construction estimating; principles of project management; real estate development; construction management; intelligent transportation systems; and lean construction.
 The program may be completed in nine months or more.
+A minimum of twelve courses are required to earn this degree.

 Applicants to the program must have an undergraduate degree in engineering or architecture, a minimum grade point average of 3.0, an official transcript from each institution attended, GRE or GMAT scores (waivers available), three letters of recommendation, a current resume or CV, a personal statement, and TOEFL or IELTS test scores for international student applicants whose native language is not English.